volodymyrss/OS-vs-OD/README.md

 * Computing OW produces new relations.
 We can describe them in odakb
 * OW is described as function, and is sufficient to predict new features somewhat
+* Structure of G can be used to explain

 Sometimes, open data are sufficient.
 Open workflows allow: